• Skip to primary navigation

 Sites in Budapest, Hungary.

-When we booked the Romantic Danube Viking River Cruise from Budapest to Nuremberg, I was so excited about finally spending some time in this quintessential city.
-Budapest is as breathtaking as all the photos you've seen.
+When we booked the Romantic Danube Viking River Cruise from Budapest to Nuremberg, I was so excited to finally spend some time in this quintessential city.
+Budapest is as breathtaking as all the photos you’ve seen.

 This time, I was only traveling with my husband and friends, but a taking a river cruise with your family can be magical, too.
 Our daughters loved it!